Health and Safety Consultants & Accreditation Experts

 6. Electricity

 Electrocution is a risk factor in the construction industry, and all contractors should be trained and aware of the risk.
+Although there are only three construction-relation electrocutions per year, the risk is still there - and can easily be fatal.

 7. Airborne Fibres and Materials